 Choose the right moment

 You must ensure that you choose the moment to pitch your proposal correctly.
-Even though it might be a while since you were given a salary increase it is still vital that you choose the right moment.
+Even though it might be a while since you were given a salary increase it is still vital that you wish the right moment.
 For example, a good moment can be the time when your employer is quite impressed with your performance or when the firm is experiencing an increase in revenue and profits.

 Be flexible and consider other options

 During negotiations, you must also ensure that you were flexible.
-For example, you could consider a vacation for some months instead of a salary increase.
+For example, you could think a vacation for some months instead of a salary increase.
 You must also ensure that you are firm and persuasive when laying down your claim.
 Whether your negotiations are a success or not it is essential that you start setting up yourself immediately for another round of talks.
 You can only do this by ensuring that you perform better in your new role.
 In many cases, a salary increase accompanies an increase in responsibilities.
 Since you had shown your worth, it is essential you prove that you deserved the increase in your salary.

 Most of the managers will now expect a lot from you even if your pay increase did not come with changes in responsibilities.
 To ensure that you increase your chances of getting another pay rise next time you negotiate it is crucial that you exceed their expectations on whatever you are doing.
 You must also ensure that you get in writing, all the necessary information about your new responsibilities from your boss.
 After any salary negotiation, it is important to note that it is not always the last one.
 You must also note that your job might become more difficult and hard or you might end up with another promotion.
 All you have to do is ensure that at all times you only get what you are worth.